MahanthMohan/Firebase-Python/README.md

 # Firebase_Python
-Connecting to the Firebase Database using the PyPI Firebase package, and reading/storing/writing data in real time Database OAuth authentication and organizing data entries
+Connecting to the Firebase Database using the PyPI Firebase package, and reading/storing/writing data in real time Firebase Database OAuth authentication and organizing data entries Retrieving data based on timestamp